SEE PACKAGES INCLUDING ::

 Nestled in Bohemia is one of Central Europe's crowning jewels: the "Golden City" of Prague.
 The city's historic center spans both banks of the Vltava River and is connected by the 14th-century Charles Bridge.
 On one side of the river: the Old Town with its celebrated Astronomical Clock; the vibrant New Town with Wenceslas Square; and the Jewish Quarter, dating back to the 13th century.
 On the other side you'll find the picturesque Lesser Town with its ancient burgher houses and St. Nicholas Church; and the Hradcany Castle District with Prague Castle, the largest ancient castle in the world.
 Beyond this is a thriving, cosmopolitan city with plenty of riverside parks, lively beer gardens, museums, and art galleries to explore.

 Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Prague and learn about fun, insider things to see and do while in Prague.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Prague and you'll be on your way in no time.
 Plus, your Local Host® will share local Prague insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

 My name is Richard, and I was born in Prague.
 I am keen on European medieval history and began my career working in the medieval section of Prague's metropolitan museum.
-Being a Local Host allows me to share my love of Prague’s beauties with Monograms’ guests, and I enjoy helping them get to know my city according to their individual interests.
+Being a Local Host allows me to share my love of Prague’s beauty with Monograms’ guests, and I enjoy helping them get to know my city according to their individual interests.